 A single, unified data platform sets you up to grow as your customer needs you to as well.
 As you branch out to the cloud or the Internet of Things or whatever comes next, these new sources of data will enrich your customer intelligence instead of confusing it.

-“That central foundational layer — where everything feeds in, where it all comes together and analytics intersects with personalization is the key to the effectiveness of our digital marketing.”
+“That central foundational layer — where everything feeds in, where it all comes together and analytics intersects with personalisation is the key to the effectiveness of our digital marketing.”

 Director of Digital Marketing Platforms, CSC

 As critical as understanding your customer is, customer data is only as good as the content it inspires.
-This returns us to our second question — do you have the ability to design and deliver the right experiences through the right channel at the right time every time?
+This returns us to our second question — have you got the ability to design and deliver the right experiences through the right channel at the right time every time?

-“Experience-based, high-tech B2B companies are looking at the customer journey and making sure that not only is it personalized and consistent across different channels and devices, but it’s providing value,” Jill Steinour, director of high-tech industry strategy at Adobe told CMO.com.
-“After all, personalization is nice, but providing value is really the priority for them.
-They’re thinking about how they can help helping you, the consumer, solve a problem or smooth out a cumbersome process.”
+“Experience-based, high-tech B2B companies are looking at the customer journey and making sure that not only is it personalised and consistent across different channels and devices, but it’s providing value,” Jill Steinour, director of high-tech industry strategy at Adobe told CMO.com.
+“After all, personalisation is nice, but providing value is really the priority for them.
+They’re thinking about how they can help to helping you, the consumer, solve a problem or smooth out a cumbersome process.”

-Likewise, CSC creates compelling, personalized experiences early in the sales cycle by feeding company demographic data into their analytics engine.
-It can then leverage the data to personalize pages for visitors based on their industry, then report and filter engagement data concerning target companies or industries.
+Likewise, CSC creates compelling, personalised experiences early in the sales cycle by feeding company demographic data into their analytics engine.
+It can then leverage the data to personalise pages for visitors based on their industry, then report and filter engagement data concerning target companies or industries.

 A dramatically changed business model.

-This digital foundation is important to high-tech companies not simply because of the technology it demands, but because the customer insights generated by that same technology enables the right organizational changes as well.
+This digital foundation is important to high-tech companies not simply because of the technology it demands, but because the customer insights generated by that same technology enables the right organisational changes as well.